herseyc/raspastro/MyBuildProcess.md

-# Building my Raspberry Pi
+# Building my Raspberry Pi for EAA

 Just documenting the process I use to build a Raspberry Pi for EAA using the RaspAstro scripts